Masala crackers are spicy, green chilies & cilantro flavored yeast crackers. A great snack for anytime of the day.

 - 2 tbsp.
 Vegetable Oil

-- In warm water add salt and yeast, and let yeast to foam for about 5 – 10 minutes.
-If using instant yeast, this step can be skipped.
+- In warm water, add salt, yeast and allow yeast to foam for about 5 – 10 minutes.
+If using instant yeast, skip this step.

-- Finely chop coriander and green chilies using a hand blender or in mixer.
+- Finely chop coriander and green chilies using a hand blender or a mixer.
 I ground it in a mix without adding any water.

 - Mix flour, salt, baking powder, cilantro and green chilies in a bowl.
 If using instant yeast, add sugar and yeast also to the flour mixture.

-- Take butter and oil in sauce pan and heat it until butter melts.
+- Take butter and oil in saucepan and heat it until butter melts.
 Do not heat it for too long.
-If using instant yeast, add water also to butter when melting it.
+If using instant yeast, add water to butter when melting it.

 - Add butter mixture and yeast mixture to the flour and mix well to make soft dough.